Monica MontesaAugust 15, 2024

 Recruiting top talent has changed a great deal in the last decade.
 Gone are the days of posting a job, running an advertisement, or sharing an opening on social media, and hoping that it convinces job seekers to apply.

+Technology has transformed recruitment.
+Now, HR teams can rely on artificial intelligence (AI), recruitment marketing automation, and HR technology to aid in building a recruitment strategy that will allow them to attract, engage, and hire top talent faster.
+However, this technology alone isn’t enough.
+If recruiters want to nurture and build more meaningful relationships with candidates, they have to act — and think — like marketers.
 Marketers are trained to influence and engage an audience and convince that audience to take action.
 To hire and retain the best talent, recruiters need to adopt a marketing mindset and marketing strategies.

 The challenge: marketing and talent acquisition (TA) teams traditionally operate as distinct entities.
 However, recruiters can use many of the same marketing tactics and strategies to improve talent acquisition practices through recruitment marketing.

+Recruitment marketing can help talent acquisition teams reach top talent, establish a positive employer brand, and provide a fantastic candidate experience from initial engagement to hire.
 We’ve created The Definitive Guide to Recruitment Marketing to help recruiters understand how to reach top talent by building an ideal candidate experience and boosting their employer brand.
 This guide will help you:

 • Understand what recruitment marketing is

-• Build an effective recruitment marketing strategy
+• Use recruitment marketing examples to build an effective recruitment strategy

 • Use the best marketing channels and tactics to find and attract top talent